 Shift to Proactive

 Proactive analysis and troubleshooting means you have a better chance of avoiding service-impacting events.
 For example, in Step 3 we reviewed the value of receiving alerts based on performance deviation (as opposed to static thresholds).
-But what if you could receive a notification anytime a unique log was generated in your environment?
-Like an error code on a router reboot or a user accessing an application for the first time.
+But what if you could receive a notification when a key WAN link has hit a bursting threshold multiple times over an hour?
 This type of automated analysis helps you stay a step ahead of your end users.
 Look for ways to make the shift from reactive troubleshooting to proactive analysis that helps you avoid performance events in the first place.